AlexGamerNice/Centrecomcrawler/README.md

 ## 🐞 Known Bugs / Limitations

 * **New pages dont stop:** When doing the scan it will not stop scanning even if there is no more new laptops, this is because on the centrecom website if you go `&pagenumber=` +1 and there is no more pages it will just load the last page
+* **Requiring filters:** When doing a scan you NEED to enable a filter no idea why cause I didnt program this but hey its a thing.

 ---